neurodroid/stimfit/doc/sphinx/howto/index.rst

 It assumes a basic knowledge of the embedded Python shell of ``Stimfit``.
 Some Python knowledge and a substantial profiency in ``Stimfit`` are recommendable.
 Please note that this is not a Python manual, but a way to use Python for some basic analysis tasks provided with ``Stimfit``.
 For a detailed Python manual, we encourage the user to visit the official Python documentation on the [Python-website]_ and going through the ``Stimfit`` manual.

-In this document we assume that functions will be saved in a file called myfile.py, and imported in the embedded Python shell with:
+In this document we assume that functions will be saved in a file called myfile.py (where myfile can be any custom made), and imported in the embedded Python shell with:

 ::

     >>> import myfile

-For example, a function called rmean() would be saved in myfile.py and after importing, called in this way:
+For example, a function called rmean() would be saved in **myfile.py** and after importing, called in this way:

 ::